AVIATOR: Towards AI-Agentic Vulnerability Injection Workflow for High-Fidelity, Large-Scale Code Security Dataset: Background and Motivation

 \section{Background and Motivation}

 In this section, we introduce the fundamental concepts and challenges associated with software vulnerability injection to motivate our proposed approach.
-We first describe the properties necessary for constructing effective datasets to train and benchmark AI-based vulnerability detection and repair systems.
+We first describe the properties necessary for constructing effective datasets to train and benchmark Deep Learning-based vulnerability detection systems.
 Then, we formalize and illustrate the process of vulnerability injection in source code.
 Additionally, we clarify the scope and objectives that underpin our proposed solution.